-This plan should be approved by the board of the first of the sound in the control of the contro solors and appealed regularly.
+This plan should be approved by the board of directors and updated regularly.

 General business risk and capital planning overview

 The capital management strategy of FICC's parent company, DTCC, allows it to effectively identify, monitor, and manage the general business risks for each of its subsidiaries, including FICC, as well as for the DTCC group as a whole.
 DTCC considers those general business risks, as applicable to FICC, to include potential impairment to FICC's financial position that could result in a loss that consequently is charged against capital.
 The potential for financial impairment could be affected by a variety of factors, including, but not limited to, an unexpected downturn in business volumes or in the economic cycle; external market events with adverse systemic consequences; competitive forces, such as new market participants in the clearance and settlement space; changes in regulatory requirements that may adversely impact FICC and/or FICC's participants; unexpectedly large operating expenses; and operational or cyber risk events.